ShouvikBasak/shouvikbasak.github.io/reading-list.md

 * The Goal: A Process of Ongoing Improvement by Eliyahu M. Goldratt & Jeff Cox
 * The Brand You 50 by Tom Peters
 * Beyond Code: Learn to distinguish yourself in 9 simple steps! by Rajesh Setty
 * [Lead Quietly](http://www.leadquietly.com/) - Building a community of leaders who lead quietly with focus on community and collaboration, learning, vision, and balance.
 This is a blog by Don Frederiksen.
 I have found Don's writings resonating with my thoughts and the blog is immensely resourceful.
+The last post was few years back but the writings are of relevance today as well.

 ### Photography
 * The Photographer’s Mind by Michael Freeman